Traveling Safely With Your Adult Dog: Tips And Tricks

 Offering treat-dispensing puzzles or toys

 Consider using treat-dispensing puzzles or toys to offer mental stimulation and keep your dog occupied during the journey.
 These toys require problem-solving skills and can keep your dog entertained for longer periods.
-Make sure to use that are appropriate for your dog's diet and avoid any choking hazards.
+Make sure to use treats that are appropriate for your dog's diet and avoid any choking hazards.

 Planning for Regular Breaks and Exercise